 Function NormalizeInterval(DateTime, Interval<DateTime>) returns Interval<DateTime>

 Given a datetime and a period, returns the period (if a period is provided) or the interval beginning and ending on the datetime (if a datetime is provided).
-This allows evaluation of EHR data elements which might be stored as either Datetime or Period.
+This allows evaluation of EHR data elements which might be stored as either DateTime or Period.

 define function "NormalizeInterval"(pointInTime DateTime, period Interval<DateTime> ):